We hope these stories will help you if you are feeling low and want to be cheered up. Alternatively, reading them will help you if you are

 of line rope wrapped around her body, her tail, her torso, a line tugging in

-her mouth.
 A fisherman spotted her just east of the Faralon Islands [off the coast

 of San Francisco, California, USA] and radioed for help.
 Within a few hours,